 The Shi'ar Empire

+The top candidates to appear in X-Men: Dark Phoenix are undoubtedly the alien Shi'ar, especially after Omega Underground discovered audition tapes for actor Toby Huss playing what appears to be an alien character.
 A militaristic Avian race, the Shi'ar are one of the most powerful alien empires in the #Marvel Comics universe.
 Your basic Shi'ar possesses no superhuman abilities, but there are some genetic throwbacks who still have wings.

 Traditionally aggressive and violent, the Shi'ar were ruled by the insane Emperor D'Ken, who sought to use the cosmic M'Kraan Crystal to ravage reality itself.
 Under D'Ken's insane rule, the Shi'ar had expanded across a vast region of space, enslaving or destroying entire worlds.
 D'Ken's sister, Lilandra, struggled to lead an uprising against D'Ken's cruelty, but found herself unable to defeat his military might.